PubNubDevelopers/unity-multiplayer-shooter/README.md

 * See the total number of users connected online via the Presence indicator in the top left corner of the screen.
 * See the Leaderboard statistics in the bottom left of the screen.

+The following files are of focus to review for this scene that pertain to PubNub Functionality.
+- Assets > SuperMultiplayerShooter > Scripts > SampleMainMenu.cs
+- Assets > SuperMultiplayerShooter > Scripts > ChatSystem.cs
+- Assets > SuperMultiplayerShooter > Scripts > PubNubManager.cs
+- Assets > SuperMultiplayerShooter > Scripts > MessageModeration.cs

 ### LoadingScene
 The Scene that is loaded between the MainMenu and Game Scenes.
 No PubNub functionality occurs here.